 Cranberry Sauce is super easy!

 I love it when you start to hear the cranberries popping in the pot.
 Once you dissolve your sugar in your orange juice – you add the cranberries and slowly cook it!
-You can hear them popping in the video below!
+When you realize that all it takes to make homemade cranberry sauce is a few simple steps, you probably won’t go back.
+(And I’ll never, ever, ever admit that I have a can of the jellied stuff in my pantry.
+Not ever. 🙂

 There really are only two rules to making sure your cranberry sauce is good.